SciTools/iris/docs/iris/src/userguide/interpolation_and_regridding.rst

 It is often the case that a point-based regridding scheme (such as :class:`iris.analysis.Linear`) is not appropriate when you need to conserve quantities when regridding.
-The :class:`iris.analysis.AreaWeighted` scheme is less general than :class:`iris.analysis.Linear`, but is a conservative regridding scheme, meaning that the area weighted total is approximately preserved across grids.
+The :class:`iris.analysis.AreaWeighted` scheme is less general than :class:`~iris.analysis.Linear` or :class:`~iris.analysis.Nearest`, but is a conservative regridding scheme, meaning that the area weighted total is approximately preserved across grids.

 With the :class:`~iris.analysis.AreaWeighted` regridding scheme, each target grid-box's data is computed as a weighted mean of all grid-boxes from the source grid.
 The weighting for any given target grid-box is the area of the intersection with each of the source grid-boxes.
-This scheme is performs well when regridding from a high resolution source grid to a lower resolution target grid, since all source data points will be accounted for in the target grid.
+This scheme performs well when regridding from a high resolution source grid to a lower resolution target grid, since all source data points will be accounted for in the target grid.